 You may set your thermostat to 70°F/21ºC, but find that it’s 69°F/20.5ºC inside and the heat isn't turning on.
-The ZEN Thermostat is designed to control temperature within a range of about +/- 1.5°F, which is common to most thermostats and is done to ensure that your heating or cooling equipment isn’t over-stressed by frequently turning on and off when the temperature is very close to the target.
-Such over-stress can reduce the system's life.
-Some thermostats also refer to this as a maintenance band, as it prevents the excess wear and tear to your equipment.
+The Zen Thermostat is designed to control temperature within a range of about +/- 1.5°F, which is common to most thermostats and is done to ensure that your heating or cooling equipment isn’t over-stressed by frequently turning on and off when the temperature is very close to the target.
+This is referred to as a maintenance band and it prevents excess wear and tear to your equipment which can reduce the HVAC system's life.

-The Zen won’t turn the AC or heat on every time the temperature in the room changes slightly, as this would result in your system turning on and off every few seconds.
-This would be inefficient, noisy, and uncomfortable in the long run- not to mention expensive.
+The Zen Thermostat won’t turn the air conditioning or heat on every time the temperature in the room changes slightly, as this would result in your system turning on and off every few seconds.
+This would be inefficient, noisy, and uncomfortable in the long run - not to mention expensive.

 This maintenance band means that the Zen Thermostat will turn your AC on when it is about 1.5°F away from the set point, and will run your system until the temperature is slightly beyond that set point.